dreamsmith-workshop/multiverse/README.md

 | `MLTVRS_DISABLE_EXCEPTIONS`                   | boolean | Disable exceptions                  |
 | `MLTVRS_DISABLE_RTTI`                         | boolean | Disable runtime type information    |

 Boolean options default to `OFF`, and other options default to undefined.
+When unspecified, Standard Library options take the toolchain default.

 The `MLTVRS_ENABLE_TESTING` option does not enable unit test by itself; this project also respects `cmake`'s `ENABLE_TESTING` option.
 Both options need to be enabled to build and run unit tests.